vbaconnet-ledger/developer-portal/_docs/NA/u_advanced_display_management.md

 }
 ```

-Ugh.
 Ok now everyone's happy: we've updated our app to support the protocol and the advanced users in the community can display the nonce.
 But now a new upgrade to the protocol is planned for the near future: the fees can sometimes be paid by another user of the blockchain, called a relayer.
-Anyways now some transactions now need to **hide** the fees (displaying a fee of 0.000 is not an option because it would confuse users more than anything).
+Now, some transactions need to **hide** the fees (displaying a fee of 0.000 is not an option because it would confuse users more than anything).

-So we need... **8 different flows**.
+So we need **8 different flows**.
 That escalated quickly!
 Indeed, for every little *upgrade*, we're doubling the number of flows.
-Soon enough we'll end up with 16 or even 32 different flows...
-Notice that whilst the number of flows will grow exponentially, the number of different steps though will only grow linearly (one for every new feature).
+Soon enough we'll end up with 16 or even 32 different flows.
+Notice that whilst the number of flows will grow exponentially, the number of different steps will only grow linearly (one for every new feature).

-To fix this problem, we would need to define the UX\_FLOW at runtime, cherry-picking which steps we wish to include depending on the details of our transaction.
+To fix this problem, we would need to define the `UX\_FLOW` at runtime, cherry-picking which steps we wish to include depending on the details of our transaction.

 Don't worry, Ledger's got your back!
-The fix is quite simple, so let's dive right into it!
+The fix is quite simple, so let's dive right into it.

 #### Cherry-picking explained

 The idea is to create an array of steps that would be big enough to fit all the steps.
 Since steps grow linearly, this array won't be too big.
 Once this array created, we simply need to fill it with the steps we wish to include.
 Finally, we need to add a last step `FLOW_END_STEP` for it to work properly.

-We can then call the `ux_init_flow` and pass in our array as argument!
+We can then call the `ux_init_flow` and pass in our array as argument.

 ``` c
 // The maximum number of steps we will ever need.
 Here it's 8: step_review, step_amount,